Itracap (Itraconazole)

 Primary Uses

-Itracap treats persistent infections of the nails, skin, hands, feet, or groin; persistent candida (yeast) infections of the vagina; eye infections that haven’t responded to other treatments or may be affecting vision; candida infections of the mouth or throat in patients with weakened immune systems; and generalized fungal infections throughout the body.
+Itracap is used for persistent fungal infections of the nails, skin, hands, feet, or groin; vaginal yeast infections; eye infections that haven't responded to other treatments; oral or throat yeast infections in immunocompromised patients; and generalized fungal infections.

 How It Works

-Itracap works by killing or stopping the growth of the fungus that causes the infection, helping your body clear the infection naturally.
+Itracap works by killing or inhibiting the growth of the fungus responsible for the infection.

 How to Take Itracap